Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Why It Matters

-This implication is particularly important because modern business information systems often are \emph{designed} to confound the data they produce.
-For example, advertisers use machine learning models to target likely buyers with ads, and websites often recommend to their users the products that they are more likely to choose.
-If we were to use the data produced by these systems to estimate the causal effects of ads or recommendations, the estimates will almost certainly be biased because those targeted with interventions are the ones who had been estimated to be likely to have a positive result (even without an intervention).
+The implication that avoiding confounding in the data is less critical for CDM is particularly important because modern business information systems often are \emph{designed} to confound the data they produce.
+For example, advertisers use machine learning models to target likely buyers with ads, and websites often recommend to their users the products they are more likely to choose.
+If we were to use the data produced by these systems to estimate the causal effects of ads or recommendations, the estimates would almost certainly be biased because the people targeted with interventions are those who had been estimated to be likely to have a positive result (even without an intervention).
 Some recent developments in the estimation of treatment assignment policies from observational data are specifically motivated to deal with confounding bias~\citep{athey2021policy}.
 However, these approaches assume that the selection is observable (i.e., all confounding is captured by the feature vector $X$) or that treatment effects can be consistently estimated in some alternative way (e.g., by using instrumental variables).
 Yet evidence from large-scale experiments suggests that confounding bias is likely to persist after controlling for observable variables~\citep{gordon2019comparison}, and as pointed out above, correcting for confounding bias in causal effect estimates may actually lead to worse treatment assignments by increasing errors due to variance.